Your cart is empty.

 It is common for employers to have employment contracts, codes of conduct and/or policies which have terms to the effect of needing to comply with all company policies as varied from time to time and/or not bringing the employer’s business into disrepute.

-These documents may also require employees to abide by company ‘values’ such as ‘respect’ and ‘inclusivity’, which are admirable but also vague enough to be used broadly and, in some cases, unreasonably.
+These documents may also require employees to abide by company ‘values’ such as ‘respect’ and ‘inclusivity’, which can be used broadly and, in some cases, unreasonably.

 There are even stricter policies for federal and SA public sector workers, who are bound by codes of ethics that stress impartiality and political neutrality.

-If your employer alleges that you have breached one of these terms, based on a political opinion you have expressed in the workplace or outside of work, they will still need to follow reasonable disciplinary procedures.
+If your employer thinks that you have breached your contract or company policies by expressing a political opinion in the workplace or outside of work, they may engage you in disciplinary procedures.
+They still need to follow reasonable disciplinary procedures.

 For more information on disciplinary matters and what you can do, see our factsheet here: https://wwcsa.org.au/resources/disciplinary-meetings-what-do-i-do/.